ExitValue.ai

 How much does a healthtech company sell for?

-Sub-$25M ARR healthtech companies typically sell for 4-8x revenue.
+Sub-$25M ARR healthtech companies typically sell for a revenue-multiple range.
 Mid-market platforms ($25-100M ARR) trade at 6-12x.
 Premium category leaders with FDA clearance, durable reimbursement, and 60%+ growth can reach 12-20x.
 A $10M ARR digital therapeutics platform might sell for $40-100M depending on clinical evidence and reimbursement.

 Why did healthtech multiples crash from 2021 levels?